This blog is written from my personal experience of living with an alcoholic. This is just my story of a period of about 18 months.

 As a family, we experienced a lot of shame in my father’s behaviour.

 The result of this is we didn’t really want anyone else to know.

 This stopped us from taking any medical advice or really getting any help.
 We hoped my father’s drinking we just get better on its own.
-The advice found on Google was not great.
+Unfortunately, the advice found on Google was not great.

 3. Not removing alcohol from the house